Opal Williams

 The officer calls for detective Ryan Bartlett, who had been working the missing persons case opened on Stephen just three days earlier.

-After IMPD contacted us, myself and the detective went to the river to go check the van out.
+After IMPD contacted us, myself and another detective went to the river to go check the van out.

 Inside the van, more worrisome evidence.